OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 We are committed to protecting the privacy of your information.
 Below, we describe the ways in which we use the information we collect and receive to provide, maintain, and improve the Service. to provide troubleshooting and customer support. to protect the Service for all our users. to contact you. and to administer Evernote Business accounts.

-*   We use a number of technologies to help you get the most out of the Service.
+*   **Performing our Services.** We use a number of technologies to help you get the most out of the Service.
 Our systems automatically analyze your data to power Evernote features and to continually improve the Service for you in a way that does not require anyone to look at your Content.
 This may include, for example:

 *   Making sure you find what you’re looking for when you search your account.
 *   Showing you information most relevant to how you are or could be using the Service at a specific time or location.